 Safety is the top priority in any electrical project.
 Once the plan is in place and the necessary permits are secured, the installation day begins with critical safety preparations.
 To start, the electrician safely shuts off the electricity to your home.
 This usually involves coordinating with your utility company to disconnect the main power line leading to the house, which ensures the work area is completely de-energized.
 Your electrician will also prepare the physical space around the panel, making sure it’s clear and accessible for a smooth and efficient installation process.

-Step 3: Removing the Old Panel and Installing the New One
+Step 3: Swapping the Old Panel for the New One

 With the power off and the area prepped, the hands-on work begins.
 During this stage, the old breaker box is taken out.
 If it’s a fuse box, old wiring might also be removed to bring the system up to modern standards.
 Your electrician will carefully disconnect every circuit from the old panel before removing it from the wall.
 Then, the new, higher-capacity panel is securely mounted.
 The meticulous process of rerouting and connecting each of your home’s circuits to the new breakers begins, a critical task that requires the expertise of a professional in residential electrical systems.